Work to Do

 "Work to Do" is a 1972 funk song by the Isley Brothers, released on their T-Neck imprint.
 The song, written and produced by the group, was issued on their 1972 album, Brother, Brother, Brother, and charted at #51 pop and #11 R&B upon its initial charting.

 Lyrically, the song explicates a troubled situation between a man and his girlfriend/wife, concerning the lack of quality time spent with each other.
 The man pleads that as much as he cannot wait to get home and spend time with her, he has a more pressing obligation/commitment to attend to work.
+The song is featured on the soundtrack to the video game MLB The Show 25.